nicoalba/pyth-price-solana/README.md

 # Use Pyth price feeds in an Anchor program

 Pyth is a first-party price oracle that publishes onchain price feeds with a price and confidence interval.
 This end-to-end tutorial takes you from a blank repo to a working Anchor program on devnet that reads a Pyth price *update account* using the *Pyth Solana Receiver* flow.
-The client fetches a fresh signed update from Hermes, posts it, and in the *same transaction* calls your program to verify and read it.
+The client fetches a fresh signed update from Hermes, posts it, and then atomically calls your program in the same final transaction.

 This tutorial is inspired by the [Pyth Network documentation for Solana price feeds](https://docs.pyth.network/price-feeds).